 Art and history

 A great place to get a better understanding of Melbourne’s Aboriginal heritage and culture is at the Koorie Heritage Trust.
-Based at Federation Square, it’s home to an ever-expanding collection of art, cultural artifacts and oral histories, revealed in regular exhibitions.
+Based at Federation Square, it’s home to an ever-expanding collection of art, cultural artefacts and oral histories, revealed in regular exhibitions.
 Ask about their workshops and educational walks, and check out the shop.
 There are books, clothing, jewellery and even traditional handmade possum-skin marngrooks, which inspired today’s Aussie Rules footy.

 A few steps away is the Ian Potter Centre: NGV Australia.
 It showcases the National Gallery of Victoria’s homegrown art, including an impressive collection of works by Aboriginal and Torres Strait Islander artists.
 See visions of the past, such as 19th century drawings by William Barak and 20th century paintings by Albert Namatjira.
 Contemplate the present through contemporary artists such as Reko Rennie and Brook Andrew.

 Just around the corner is Birrarung Marr, meaning ‘river of mist’ in the Boonwurrung and Woiwurrung language.
-This pleasant park by the Yarra includes the Birrarung Willam (‘Birrarung camp’) installation, which celebrates Victoria’s Aboriginal culture.
+This pleasant park by the Yarra includes the Birrarung Wilam (‘Birrarung camp’) installation, which celebrates Victoria’s Aboriginal culture.
 A major feature is a ring of five metal shields, representing the five language groups of the Kulin Nation.